VaccineABSA/COVID-19-Vaccine-Misinformation-Aspect-based-sentiment-analysis-Twitter-Dataset/README.md

 # CoVaxMisinfoABSA

+A dataset containing 3824 COVID-19 vaccine misinformation aspect annotated tweets.
+The misinformation labeled tweets, obtained from [15], were annotated for misinformation aspects.
+The annotation is based on reliable medical resources; Centers for Disease Control and Prevention (CDC) [16], [17].

 | **Aspect #1 Vaccine Constituent** | **Aspect #2 Adverse Effects** |
 |-------------------------------|---------------------------|
 | •	The ingredients of the vaccine are similar to those in many foods – fats, sugars, and salts | •	The vaccine can lead to the development of the coronavirus infection